DUNE-DAQ/daq-kube/docs/README.md

 All kluctl target arguments should have default values.

+### Bootstrap

+This contains the bare minimum for running a kubernetes cluster.

+Mostly it is just the CNI.

 ### Baseline

 Items in baseline should be deployed on all clusters and are the expected minimal feature set of our clusters.